jgralab/funnyqt/README.md

   - _funnyqt.relational.tg_: TGraph-specific relations

 Based on the relational querying API, there's a **bidirectional transformation API**.

+  - _funnyqt.bidi_: Bidirectional model transformations

 Such a transformation specifies correspondences between a left and a right model in terms of relations between elements in those models.
 Such a transformation can be used to generate a new right model from a given left model and vice versa.
 Additionally, it can be used to synchronize between two existing models in either direction.